The best nursing chairs for your nursery

 We love the Tutti Bambini Oscar rocking chair for its stylish design, high-quality construction and smooth rocking motion, which is ideal for a relaxing feeding session or to soothe baby to sleep.

-It's a lightweight nursing chair at under 20kg and is really simple to put together, with just the legs to attach.
+It's a lightweight nursing chair that is under 20kg and is really simple to put together, with just the legs to attach.
 Our parent tester, Commercial Content Editor Jade Moscrop, recommends building it in the room you plan to leave it in as it's quite wide.
-She struggled to fit it through a normal-sized doorway without turning it upside down and sideways - made even more difficult if the legs are attached.
+She struggled to fit it through a normal-sized doorway without turning it upside down and sideways, which made it even more difficult if the legs were attached.
 What's more, the box it was delivered in was huge and wouldn’t fit through the front door, meaning it had to be unboxed on the doorstep.

-The seat base is very large and the backrest is high, making it suitable for a wide variety of people, and it is a sturdy chair that offers good support.
+The seat base is very large, and the backrest is high, making it suitable for a wide variety of people.
+It is also a sturdy chair that offers good support.
 The arms are at a great height and aren't too imposing, nor do they compress when leaned on.
 If you're looking for something really plush, it'd be worth investing in some extra cushions (it comes with one rectangle cushion) to pad it out.

 While the rectangle cushion is lovely, it does put your back at an odd angle when used in a landscape configuration and when leaning all the way back.
 Our tester preferred the chair without the cushion, or with the cushion in a portrait configuration.
 When sat all the way back on the seat without the cushion, our 5'7 tester found that her feet don't touch the floor, making it difficult to rock the chair, so the addition of a footstool would be great here, or it's ideal for taller parents.